-- Fees applicable to copies furnished in a paper format shall not be applicable to those records when furnished in an electronic format, except in the case of a voluminous request.
+- Fees applicable to copies furnished in a paper format shall not apply to those records when furnished in an electronic format, except for a voluminous request.
 For a voluminous request where records are to be provided in an electronic record format (but not PDF), $20 up to 2 MB, $40 up to 4MB, and $100 over 4MB; if the records are in PDF format, $20 up to 80 MB; $40 up to 160 MB; and $100 for more than 160 MB of data.
 If the responsive electronic records are in both a portable document format and not in a portable document format, the public body may separate the fees and charge the requester under both fee scales.

 - Copies may be certified by the City Clerk at an additional cost of $1 per record.

-- There is a charge of $10 for each hour spent by personnel in searching for and retrieving a requested record or examining the record for necessary redaction.
-No fees shall be charged for the first 8 hours spent by personnel in searching for or retrieving a requested record.
+- There is a charge of $10 for each hour spent by personnel searching for and retrieving a requested record or examining the record for necessary redaction.
+No fees shall be charged for the first 8 hours personnel search for or retrieve a requested record.